EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 }
 ```

 Now, to make the settings actually accessible to the system, we need to add them to the [Dependency Injection container](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0).
-I added this to the application's bootstrapping logic in my `Program.cs` file, before the call to `builder.Build();`:
+I added this to the application's bootstrapping logic in my `Program.cs` file, before the call to `builder.Build()`:

 ```csharp
 builder.Services.Configure<Configuration.MailSettings>(config.GetSection("MailSettings"));